OxyTurbine development department

 • Because the increased alpha at high MCRT is the more rapid and efficient removal of surfactants.
 It is readily observed in “plug flow” aeration tanks.

 • This dramatic change requires aeration tapering.
 Unfortunately, the alpha cause is lowest where the uptake rate is highest.

 Role of Selectors

 • Almost all modern activated sludge designs include a selector.
 In the past 15 years, this innovation has become a standard feature.

 • For high SRT plants, anoxic selectors seniority, take part in phosphorous removal and prevent the growth of filamentous organisms

-• For small SRT plants, they take part in phosphorous removal and prevent the growth of filamentous organisms
+• For small SRT plants, they take part in phosphorous removal and inhibit the growth of filamentous organisms

 • In both cases, our data show they improve alpha factors, presumably by the uptake of soluble contaminants into the biomass

 Normalized Standard Oxygen Transfer Efficiency for selected plants operating with different layouts.
 Labels refer to the diffuser Status: NEW (within one month from installation), USED (between 1 and 24 months of operation), OLD (over 24 months in operation), and CLEANED (within one month from a cleaning event).
 The effect of diffuser aging outweighs the increase in performance due to process upgrade (from conventional to N-only and NDN).

 • Aeration systems need to be periodically monitored to support transfer efficiency.

-• For fine pore systems, the impacts of fouling must be monitored and diffuser cleaned or replaced as needed.
+• For excellent pore systems, the impacts of fouling must be monitored and diffuser cleaned or replaced as needed.
 The integrity of plastic piping systems must be assured.

 • For coarse bubble systems, less monitoring is required, but system integrity must be evaluated – corrosion monitoring, structural monitoring.